Corbin Carroll Preview, Player Props: Diamondbacks vs. Rangers

-Corbin Carroll -- with a slugging percentage of .378 in his past 10 games (including zero home runs) -- will be in action for the Arizona Diamondbacks against the Texas Rangers, with Jordan Montgomery on the hill, on August 21 at 9:40 PM ET.
+On Tuesday, Corbin Carroll (.400 slugging percentage in past 10 games, with no home runs) and the Arizona Diamondbacks face the Texas Rangers, whose starting pitcher will be Jon Gray.
+First pitch is at 9:40 PM ET.

-In his most recent game, he racked up three hits (going 3-for-4 with an RBI) against the Padres.
+He had a hitless performance in his previous game (0-for-1) against the Rangers.

 Corbin Carroll Game Info & Props vs. the Rangers